yangwu1227/leetcode-ds-algo/array_and_strings/sliding_window/complexities.md

 ## Space Complexity

 The space complexity is constant because we are using only integer variables to store the pointers, the product of the current window, and the count of valid subarrays.

+---

+## Largest Sum of Subarray with Length K

+Given an integer array `nums` and an integer `k`, find the sum of the subarray with the largest sum whose length is `k`.

+## Time Complexity

+The time complexity of this algorithm is $O(n)$.
+The first loop to construct the fist window is $O(k)$, and the second loop to slide the window is $O(n - k)$.
+The total time complexity is $O(k) + O(n - k) = O(n)$.

+## Space Complexity

+The space complexity is constant because we are using only integer variables to store the pointers, the sum of the current window, and the maximum sum of the subarray.